BetterWayElectronics/pyenv-win-wrapper/README.md

     Save Time & Effort: Negates the need to open a terminal session and having to manually run Python scripts.

-    Beautiful Design: Shows my beautiful banner if run without a script or on any error.
-Has a Python .ico (in the compiled version).
+    Beautiful Design: Shows my beautiful banner if run without parsing a script or on any error.

+    Looks Better: All .py files will have a Python .ico now instead of nothing!
+(If using compiled version)

 ### Prerequisites